Bryan De La Cruz Player Props: Marlins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is sixth in the league with a collective 9.3 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings compiled by the White Sox pitching staff ranks sixth in the league.

-- The White Sox have the 23rd-ranked team ERA across all MLB pitching staffs (4.63).
+- The White Sox have the 23rd-ranked team ERA across all league pitching staffs (4.59).

-- White Sox pitchers combine to surrender 90 total home runs at a clip of 1.4 per game (third-most in baseball).
+- White Sox pitchers combine to surrender the third-most home runs in baseball (90 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.